Compelling journalism connects dots, telling a story by revealing a bigger picture. But what happens when you connect the wrong dots?

 First, most flights are purchased weeks ahead because of the airline industry’s strict advance-purchase requirements for reasonably-priced fares.
 Chances are, a significant majority of the folks flying in November made their plans before the TSA’s actions and were locked into their holiday travel plans.

 Second, the economy is slowly emerging from a recession, so more people are traveling.
 A far better measure might have been last-minute flight cancellations, but those numbers aren’t reported to the DOT.
+In this article travelers prefer to travel by road.

 Connecting passenger enplanements with TSA policy without the benefit of this additional perspective tells an incomplete story.
 Passengers are as upset as ever about TSA policy.
 And they gave this particular reporter a piece of their mind in the comments.